- Prices between £2849 - £3299

 Seek out Lima’s foodie secrets

-After filling up on a hotel breakfast, we’ll be seeking out the urban haunts of Lima by minibus: from local huariques (meaning ‘secret hideaway’, these family-run eating houses are a joy to hunt down) to the elegant districts of Miraflores and San Isidro, we’ll uncover a side of Lima that many tourists don’t get to see.
-We’ll pause along the way to indulge on local flavours and popular dishes, before exploring Lima’s nature trails and soaking up magnificent views of the city.
+After filling up on a hotel breakfast, we’ll set out on our urban adventure through Lima’s downtown.
+We’ll pause along the way to indulge on local flavours at a winery, where you’ll get the chance to taste some pisco alongside quaint piqueos.
+After this light lunch, we’ll explore Lima’s nature trails, soaking up magnificent views of the city.
 Then we’re off to the highlands!
 After touch-down in Cusco, we’ll head straight for the Sacred Valley, just in time for a delicious Andean feast.
 Then it’s time to unwind to life in the mountains.
 The evening is yours, so settle into your new surroundings and acclimatise to the high altitude.
 Feel the fresh air revitalise you, against the stunning panorama of the snow-capped sierra.Read more

 Bike the gentle slopes of the Sacred Valley